TRADING CRITIQUE LOGO

 Why CFD brokers charge overnight fees

-Overnight fees are charged because leverage in CFD trading involves borrowed money and financing costs.
+Overnight fees are charged by regulated CFD brokers such as XTB, because leverage in CFD trading involves borrowed money and financing costs.

 • They provide leverage (borrowed) capital